kufii/CodeSnap/README.md

 - You can also start CodeSnap by selecting code, right clicking, and clicking CodeSnap
 - If you'd like to bind CodeSnap to a hotkey, open up your keyboard shortcut settings and bind `codesnap.start` to a custom keybinding.
 - If you'd like to copy to clipboard instead of saving, click the image and press the copy keyboard shortcut (defaults are Ctrl+C on Windows and Linux, Cmd+C on OS X).
+- The extension will not function properly if `editor.copyWithSyntaxHighlighting` is set to false.
+Please ensure that it's set to true.

 ## Examples